The-Balance-FFXIV/balance-static/content/jobs/healers/astrologian/skills-overview.md

 * Raid Buff: Increases the damage of allies within 15y by 6%
 * Uses a weave window
-* Stack multiplicatively with other damage buffs
+* Stacks multiplicatively with other damage buffs
 * In raid boss fights use during the third GCD in your opener and on cooldown throughout the fight.
 Only delay its usage if your group is coordinating raid buffs.
 * In dungeons use on trash and bosses do not save it unless trash will die very soon